-Nigel Farage will not be standing as a candidate at the General Election.
+Nigel Farage: Why I will not stand as a candidate at the General Election

 The Brexit Party leader said he believes he can better serve the cause by "traversing the length and breadth" of the UK campaigning, instead of fighting to get elected in one constituency.

 He has previously lost on seven occasions when bidding to become an MP.

 Asked if he was going to stand in the forthcoming election, Mr Farage told the Andrew Marr Show on BBC One: "I've thought very hard about this - how do I serve the cause of Brexit best, because that's what I'm doing this for.